jamcha-aa/init/README.md

 - likemc enables dired to behave as a two panel file manager (e.g., [mc](https://github.com/MidnightCommander/mc))
 - mewconf and org-feed are personal settings of e-mail and RSS.

-This init.el works well on an old netbook (such as Thinkpad X121e, which passmark cpu score is 616).
+This init works well on an old netbook (such as Thinkpad X121e, which passmark cpu score is 616).
 Emacs replaces heavy web applications to light-weight elisp packages (e.g., firefox to eww, gmail to mew, etc).

 ### Customized keyboard shortcuts
 ##### dired-tar (only for Linux)